Icelain/ice.personal/blogs/fast-unix-sockets-with-tokio.md

      Running `target/release/unixtokio server myunixsocket.sock`
 Listening on myunixsocket.sock
 ```

-and connect to it using the client,
+And connect to it using the client:
 ```
 cargo run --release client myunixsocket.sock
     Finished `release` profile [optimized] target(s) in 0.01s